 For good growth on silt loam and clay loam soils, 25 kg each of Nitrogen and potassium and 50-75 kg of phosphorus per hectare may be used.

-However, fertilization would depend upon the nutrient availability and the status of soil fertility with respect to essential nutrients.
-About one third to one half of the nitrogen should be applied at the time of seeding and the rest after thinning operation.
+However, fertilization would depend upon the nutrient availability and soil fertility status concerning essential nutrients.
+About one third to one half of the nitrogen should be applied when seeding and the rest after thinning operation.

 There are various systems of irrigation, which include furrow irrigation, drip irrigation, and sprinkler irrigation.

-Frequent and light irrigations have been found to be more effective in achieving high yield and quality production in lettuce farming.
+Frequent and light irrigations are more effective in achieving high yield and quality production in lettuce farming.

 After planting, crops should be irrigated at 8- to 10-day intervals.

-Drip irrigation increased yield about 30% over furrow irrigation
+Drip irrigation increased yield by about 30% over furrow irrigation.

-Roots of lettuce crop are shallow, so weeding should be done carefully without distributing lettuce.
+Roots of lettuce crops are shallow, so weeding should be done carefully without distributing lettuce.
 Usually, weeding.
 After 15 days or according to need.